CAFE Member Benefits:

 Occasionally the club receives brand-new merchandise from sponsors.
 These items will be allowed into the live auction at CAFE’s discretion.
 This may cause items on the restricted list to enter the auction.
 Cans of food and chemicals donated directly from the manufacturer will be unopened and not expired, so there is no worry about quality.
 Items donated by hobbyists to CAFE will generally need to meet the criteria listed above.

-- Buyers can run a tab or pay cash.
-To run a tab, buyers must register at Registration Table with a valid driver’s license.
+- Buyers must register at the Registration Table with a valid driver’s license or State Of Ohio Valid ID.

 - Cash, check, and now credit cards are accepted with proper ID.
 CAFE reserves the right to refuse check payments from people blacklisted by other clubs for bounced checks.